megawax1/odin-landing/README.md

-# odin-landing
+# The Odin Project - Flexbox Landing Page
 This is the final Flexbox section on The Odin Project.
-The goal is to create a landing page from scratch using a reference picture and some stock images.
+The goal is to create a landing page from scratch, utilizing Flexbox, using a reference picture and some stock images.